 Reading a large textual data can be tedious sometimes.
 Be it a long speech, blog post or a big database, you must have encountered such monotonous situations!
 What will you do when you want to convey crucial information from 10,00,00,000 (still counting the zeros!) words of a text document in a very limited time?
 Conversely, it is nothing to worry about.
 Data analytics and visualization to the rescue!
 Significantly, using a word cloud can make even a dull data beautifully insightful.
 Read on to know more about this graphical representation and even build one using R.

 What is a word cloud?

 Word cloud is a simple yet powerful visualization technique.
 It is primarily used to highlight significant textual data points.
 Word cloud is also known as text cloud or tag cloud.
-For instance, below is the word cloud created using wiki data on Rio Olympics, 2016.

 Create your own word cloud!

 Want to make your own tag cloud?
 Let’s do it!
-Here, we will be using R to convert a source text document into a vibrant word cloud (in fact, with only few lines of code).
+Here, we will be using R to convert a source text document into a vibrant word cloud (in fact, with only

 - A working RStudio (open source integrated development environment (IDE) for R)